SoloDevNZ/hashnode/clrrk1ndm000109ia5fik6lgy.md

 # The Results.

 Installing NVM on a Debian-based Linux system like Ubuntu allows for easy management of Node.js and NPM versions.
-This guide walked through the necessary steps, from installing CURL and NVM, to installing and setting the default Node LTS and NPM versions.
+This guide walked through installing CURL and NVM to installing, and setting up, the default Node LTS and NPM versions.
 The successful execution of a simple Node.js project confirmed the installation processes.
 With NVM, I can now effortlessly switch between different Node versions as needed, enhancing my development workflow.

 # In Conclusion.